42xel/BAPL2/README.md

 ### Comments and Semicolons

-In addition to serving as optional, and sometimes mandatory separators, semicolons are used for comments.
+In addition to serving as optional (and sometimes mandatory) separators, semicolons are used for comments.

 * A semicolons as the first character of a line is the start of a pure comment.
 * A semicolons after an expression, on the same line, is an expression separator and the start of a comment
-* A semicolons preceded only by space on it's line is undefined behaviour, meaning I know what it does and want it the other way, so don't use it for now.
+* A semicolons preceded only by space on its line is undefined behaviour, meaning I know what it does and want it the other way, so don't use it for now.

-In a sense, semicolon as separator have the lowest priority, they separate only fully formed expressions.
+In a sense, semicolons as separator have the lowest priority, they separate only fully formed expressions.

 Comments are delimited as follow :

-* A semicolon immediately followed by a sequence of consecutive opening braces `{` is the start of a **group comment**, which last until a sequence of consecutive closing braces `}` in equal number
+* A semicolon immediately followed by a sequence of consecutive opening braces `{` is the start of a **group comment**, which last until a sequence of consecutive closing braces `}` in equal number.
-* A semicolon followed by non opening brace is the start of a **line comment** which last until the end of the line.
+* A semicolon followed by no opening brace is the start of a **line comment**, which lasts until the end of the line.

 For example, `7-3`,
 ```